-COURSES AND DESCRIPTIONS IN LIBRARY MEDIA EDUCATION
+COURSES AND DESCRIPTIONS IN LIBRARIES, INFORMATICS, AND TECHNOLOGY IN EDUCATION

 LME 318 Children's Literature 3 hours

 Prerequisite: First three English classes or instructor approval.
 An introduction to picture books, traditional literature, poetry, fiction, biography, informational books, and the development of literature programs in the elementary and middle school.
-Offered every semester.

 LME 407 Literature for Young Adults 3 hours

 Selection and evaluation of materials, reading guidance, and programming for young people, adolescence through adult.
-Offered winter and summer semesters.

 LME 409G Selected Topics 1-3 hours